sonertari/SSLproxy/README.md

 	    MaxHTTPHeaderSize 8192
 	}

-The definition of which connections the filter action will be applied to is achieved by the `from` and `to` parts of filtering rule and by the proxyspec that the rule is defined for.
+The specification of which connections the filtering rule will be applied to is achieved by the `from` and `to` parts of filtering rule and by the proxyspec that the rule is defined for.

 - The `from` part of a rule defines source filter based on client IP address, user and/or description, or `*` for all.